lammy8/Vince_Portfolio/README.md

 <details>
  <summary><b>Traditional Text Classification</b></summary>

-The link to this notebook: https://github.com/vincentlam13/code/blob/master/natural-language-processing/text%20classification%20with%20scikit-learn%20and%20grid%20search.ipynb

 This notebook explores traditional approaches to text classification, using Naive Bayes, Support Vector Machines, and Logistic Regression classifiers.
 These approaches were used before deep learning was applied to Natural Language Processing.
 These methods are still quick and effective for training a text classifier.
 The data set used in this notebook is the 20 Newsgroups data set, which is a classic collection of text documents that is often used as a benchmark for text classification models.
 The set contains texts about differing topics.
+The link to this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/natural-language-processing/text%20classification%20with%20scikit-learn%20and%20grid%20search.ipynb)

  #### Confusion matrix for SVM text classifier